amirmortezaee1/trystack/README.md

-A little micro-service to run isolated tasks
+A little micro-service to run isolated tasks. i used fastapi and mysql for implement mvc behavior.

 for run this app run this command on trystack directory:
 ```